 After watching him and talking to him about what was going on, it hit me: fear and leaks in his technique were making it all fall apart.
 But he was driven to complete the rep, so he pushed through, painfully, and at the expense of strong, proper form.
 (This issue, I think, is not so uncommon.)

 So how to offer the slightest amount of assistance right when he’s starting to lose his form?
 This is what we came up with:

 The Assisted Ab Wheel Rep from Standing Start

 - A couple of light Jump Stretch bands

 - Ab wheel of death

-The benefit of doing this movement assisted, versus just sticking with the kneeling version of the exercise, is that his goal is to be able to successfully complete repetitions with the ab wheel from the standing start.
+The benefit of doing this movement assisted, versus sticking with the kneeling version of the exercise, is that the goal is to be able to successfully complete repetitions with the ab wheel from the standing start.
 The movement, even when assisted, requires greater strength than the unassisted kneeling version, and thus is strength-building.
-The importance of successfully completing a movement should not be overlooked, either – this will only help him to complete more taxing repetitions when he attempts them.
+The importance of successfully completing a movement should not be overlooked, either—this will only help the trainee (or you) to complete more taxing repetitions when they are attempted.